 For example, the details of a sale may be entered by scanning bar codes in a grocery store, or they may require an in-depth legal interpretation for a complex order from a customer for an expensive piece of equipment.

 Identify Transaction & Events

-You go to a gift shop and buy some gifts for your brother and make a cash payment of Rs.
+Suppose, you go to a gift shop and buy some gifts for your brother and make a cash payment of Rs.
 1500.
-Purchase of the gifts for cash is an example of a transaction, which involves reciprocal exchange of two things:
+Purchase of the gifts for cash is an example of a transaction, which involves a reciprocal exchange of two things:

 - payment of cash,